 My advice for people who want to have a more happy life:

-As a business leader, I accomplish this with an app called The Five Minute Journal.
+- Leverage time management and appreication apps.
+I recommend The Five Minute Journal.
 It prompts you to record intentions for the day, what you’re grateful for, what you will do to make your day go well, and how you could have improved the day.
 It’s the simple things!
 If you don’t already have a journaling routine to boost positive emotion, I recommend this app.

-What do you do to elevate your happiness at home and business?
+how do you elevate happiness at home and business?